 How to Build a Vulnerable Virtual Machine

-The basic premise of a vulnerable virtual machine is to host any vulnerable application (web or non-web) and create a scenario whereby the software can be exploited.
-Skills learned on academic programs or through practical experience contribute heavily to the quality of your build.
+The basic premise of a vulnerable virtual machine is to host any vulnerable application (web or non-web) and create a scenario whereby the software, service and/or misconfiguration can be exploited.

 - Set the hostname of your VM